-Note: Summer enrollment is not required to maintain registration; summer enrollments, as well as any enrollment as part of the ABS MA program, may be counted toward the 18 part-time pre-comprehensive hours.
+Note: Summer enrollment is not required to maintain registration; summer enrollments, as well as any enrollment as part of the ABS M.A. program, may be counted toward the 18 part-time pre-comprehensive hours.

-Paperwork necessary to complete the exam.
-At least two months before your intended oral examination date, you must notify the graduate program coordinator of your intention to schedule the exam, the intended timeframe of the exam, and your graduate studies representative.
-Your comprehensive exam will be administered by a committee of KU graduate faculty, as outlined in the Office of Graduate Studies Policy (see here: https://policy.ku.edu/graduate-studies/doctoral-student-oral-exam-committee-composition).
-The requirements for composition of the committee-including the minimum number of required committee members-are subject to change according to changes to the Office of Graduate Studies Policy linked above.
+Paperwork necessary to complete the exam

+At least two months before your intended oral examination date, you must notify the Graduate Program Coordinator of your intention to schedule the exam, the intended timeframe of the exam, and your graduate studies representative.
+Your comprehensive exam will be administered by a committee of KU graduate faculty, as outlined in the Office of Graduate Studies Policy.
+The requirements for composition of the committee, including the minimum number of required committee members, are subject to change according to changes to the Office of Graduate Studies Policy linked above.

 Office of Graduate Studies Policy stipulates that your comprehensive exam committee is composed of a minimum of four members of the KU graduate faculty.
 The first member of the committee should be your graduate advisor (who should have a tenure-track or tenured appointment in the department with the privilege to serve on doctoral exams).
 You and your mentor should identify the second member, who must be a tenure-track or tenured faculty member who does not have an appointment in the ABS program.
 This second member, or Graduate Studies Representative, must have the privilege to serve in this role.
 The Graduate Program Coordinator will identify the remaining two members using a random rotation list of ABS faculty who have a tenure-track or tenured appointment in the department with the privilege to serve on doctoral exams.
 Please check with the Graduate Program Coordinator to confirm faculty privileges and to ensure the committee meets university requirements.
-Graduate Studies must approve the students' exam committee members before the examination may be taken.
-Students are required to stay informed about the paperwork necessary to complete the exam.
+Graduate Studies must approve your exam committee members before the examination may be taken.
+You are required to stay informed about the paperwork necessary to complete the exam.
 The Graduate Program Coordinator will inform the randomly selected committee members that they will serve on your committee.
 Once all committee members are informed, you should proceed with providing the committee with your Program of Study Written Document.

-Program of Study Written Document.
+Program of Study Written Document

 You will generate a program of study document, developed in concert with your advisor, that includes:

-- A list of all graduate lecture/discussion courses completed in behavioral science and how the coursework fulfills ABAI accreditation standards; - Up to 10 representative readings from each completed graduate lecture/discussion course; - Research interest statement (2-3 single-spaced pages); - Career plans statement (2-3 single-spaced pages); and - Up-to-date CV.
+- A list of all graduate lecture/discussion courses completed in behavioral science and how the coursework fulfills ABAI accreditation standards - Up to 10 representative readings from each completed graduate lecture/discussion course - Research interest statement (2-3 single-spaced pages) - Career plans statement (2-3 single-spaced pages) - Up-to-date CV